Brian Rinaldi shows how to create magazine-style layouts for the web using CSS Regions.

 Tomomi Imura emulates the yet-to-come CSS Level 4 Media-queires to make a web responsive to the light level.

 David Simpson explains how Sass has helped him and his team develop, manage and scale large web projects.

 Lea Verou shows how to use animation-play-state to pause and continue running CSS animations.

-Hugo Giraudel is constantly pushing the boundaries of Sass.
+Kitty Giraudel is constantly pushing the boundaries of Sass.
 In this blog post he shares a Sass string replacement function.
 Article is definitively worth reading, even though you’ll probably never need the function itself.

 You’ll be surprised to hear that there is a way to add single line comments to your CSS.
 That being said, you probably shouldn’t use this hack.

 Booking.com -#1 accommodation website- is looking for the world’s smartest designers.

 You’re excited about the endless potential of the web and a writer of excellent HTML & CSS?
 Make meaningful and measurable improvements impacting millions of people.
 Learn more about us: http://goo.gl/qpOCYU

 Source is a tool for documenting web interfaces and building productive teamwork with emphasis on HTML & CSS.

 CSS Animate is a tool that will help you create CSS3 keyframe animations right in your browser.